flojug/widgsock-ruby/README.md

 Widgets
 ========

 Widgets can be constructed either from an aera or an application.
-They are constructed by a factory method which receveives their type as argument :
+They are constructed by a factory method which receveives the widget type as argument :

 	w = app.widget( :type=> ..., ... )